LaMia-3/book-collection-app/README.md

    - Intelligent data merging with conflict resolution

 3. **IndexedDB Optimization**:
-   - Fully migrated from localStorage to IndexedDB for all data
+   - ✅ Completed migration from localStorage to IndexedDB as exclusive source of truth
    - Enhanced query performance with strategic indexes
-   - Better error handling and recovery mechanisms
+   - Improved error handling and recovery mechanisms
+   - Clear UI indicators showing IndexedDB as primary storage

 4. **Improved Testing Infrastructure**:
    - New WorkflowTester component for comprehensive integration testing